If your ex-partner has left your home

 If your ex-partner comes back while you're not there, they'll be forced to move out if the court gives you the order.

-Applying for an occupation order
+Applying for an occupation order or non-molestation order

 The form asks you for your:

 - ex-partner's name and contact details, if you have them

 You'll also need to write down why you need an occupation order - for example because you can't afford to move anywhere else right now.
 This is called a 'witness statement'.